» Rat Guide » Health Guide » Care Guide » Medication Guide » Breeding Guide

 Complications to be aware of primarily associated with open/compound fractures and or comminuted fractures (bone that is broken, splintered, or crushed into a number of pieces) are:

-• Osteomyelitis: development of an acute or chronic inflammatory process of the bone and structures secondary to infection with pyogenic organisms, sometimes seen in the fractured limb as increased warmth, redness, swelling, and possible abscess development.
-Since organisms present in osteomyelitis may often be Gram-negative, or anaerobic, an antiinfective such as Flagyl should be considered in the treatment regimen.
+- Osteomyelitis: development of an acute or chronic inflammatory process of the bone and structures secondary to infection with pyogenic organisms, sometimes seen in the fractured limb as increased warmth, redness, swelling, and possible abscess development.
+Since organisms present in osteomyelitis may often be Gram-negative, or anaerobic, an anti-infective such as Flagyl (metronidazole) should be considered in the treatment regimen.

 Although a rat’s small size can make it difficult to immobilize the injured area, helping to keep the rat calm and confined to a small one-level cage, slowing any bleeding that is present, and reducing pain (until seen by a veterinarian) will greatly help in the rat’s recovery.

-Note that all the signs and symptoms listed above do not always occur with every fracture.
-When it is a linear or fissure fracture, or when the fracture impacts, then a majority of these symptoms may not be seen.
+*Note: that all the clinical signs listed above do not always occur with every fracture.
+When it is a linear or fissure fracture, or when the fracture impacts, then many of these signs may not be seen.

 Figures